 This posts only describes how you can publish a web service in Microsoft Dynamics NAV (which is easy enough), and how you can see what you published.
 It does not describe how you can actually use this web service.
 Future posts will describe this.

 Please note that the features described here are only available in NAV 2009, which is not released yet.
-For more details about NAV 2009, follow this link:

 The short story: